sime2408/scrapalot-chat/README.md

 In order to set your environment up to run the code here, first install all requirements.

-It is recommended that you create a virtual environment to install all dependencies from `requirements_*.txt` files, not to mix them with another Python version on your machine.
+It is recommended that you create a virtual environment to install all dependencies from `requirements.txt` file, not to mix them with another Python version on your machine.

 - For conda environment: